Bioenergy

 Bioenergie - Bild 1

-The sustainable and efficient use of biomass is a central pillar of Switzerland's energy transition.
+The sustainable and efficient use of biomass is a central pillar of Switzerland's energy future.
 As a limited resource, biomass requires a targeted and consistent use at the systemic level.
 Bioenergy is multifunctional and can provide electricity, heat, as well as gaseous and liquid energy carriers.
 With the ability to be deployed when and where needed, bioenergy can make an important contribution to the energy system's flexibility and resilience.
 This contribution can be further enhanced through advanced conversion processes, improved system integration, and the exploitation of synergies.
 Research projects should be guided by the strategic added value of biomass use for the federal energy strategy.

 Research Programme Objectives